Theta-Limited/OpenAthena-Legacy-Python/README.md

 🖼️👨‍💻 + 🧮⛰️ = 🎯📍

-OpenAthena may prove especially useful for life-saving civilian search and rescue (SAR) and other commercial applications.
-For military use, this technique may greatly reduce the incidence of errors during the process of [forward artillery observation](https://en.wikipedia.org/wiki/Artillery_observer).
-This may profoundly reduce harm to civilian lives and property in warfare.
+OpenAthena may prove especially useful for life-saving civilian search and rescue (SAR) and other applications.

-This software is in pre-alpha.
-Use appropriate caution when using data generated from this program.
+This Python version of OpenAthena is a legacy product which will have limited support in the future.
+[OpenAthena™ for Android](https://github.com/mkrupczak3/bOpenAthenaAndroid) is a superior implementation of this project.
+Please follow updates from [Theta Informatics LLC](https://theta.limited) regarding a replacement OpenAthena-Core library which will be written in Java.
+Take note of the open GitHub issues and use appropriate caution when using data generated from this program.

 ## OpenAthena™ for Android